dag-andersen/argocd-diff-preview/README.md

 ![](./images/flow_dark.png)

 The safest way to make changes to you Helm Charts and Kustomize Overlays in your GitOps repository is to let Argo CD render them for you.
 This can be done by spinning up an ephemeral cluster in your automated pipelines.
 Since the diff is rendered by Argo CD itself, it is as accurate as possible.

-The implementation is actually quite simple.
-It just follows the steps below:

-#### 10 Steps
-1. Start a local cluster
-2. Install Argo CD
-3. Add the required credentials (git credentials, image pull secrets, etc.)
-4. Fetch all Argo CD applications from your PR branch
-   - Point their `targetRevision` to the Pull Request branch
-   - Remove the `syncPolicy` from the applications (to avoid the applications syncing locally)
-5. Apply the modified applications to the cluster
-6. Let Argo CD do its magic
-7. Extract the rendered manifests from the Argo CD server
-8. Repeat steps 4–7 for the base branch (main branch)
-9. Create a diff between the manifests rendered from each branch
-10. Display the diff in the PR

 ## Features